 Prices are subject to analysis in different fields such as agriculture, labor, housing, and many others.
 The financial market is not an exception, and consequently, the prices of the assets involved in its world such as stocks and bonds are needed for many purposes in economics and finance.
-In this article, I explain how to get prices for several stocks using R package quantmod
+In this article, I explain how to get prices for several stocks using R package quantmod and plot them using ggplot2.

-has its own plotting tools that are useful for algorithmic trading and technical analysis (for advanced visualizations on algorithmic trading you can see Visualizations for Algorithmic Trading in R).
-Nevertheless, if you just want to plot time series with no extra information ggplot2
+quantmod has its own plotting tools that are useful for algorithmic trading and technical analysis (for advanced visualizations on algorithmic trading you can see Visualizations for Algorithmic Trading in R).
+Nevertheless, if you just want to plot time series with no extra information ggplot2 provides easier and flexible options for formatting.
+This exercise consists of 1) getting stock prices for 3 top US banks from the beginning of February to the end of March and 2) plotting the time series including the following details:

 - Title and subtitle